Leonardo Nemer Caldeira Brant: Career

 Brant started as a Professor of Public International Law and International Criminal Law at Federal University of Minas Gerais, in Belo Horizonte, Brazil.
 From 2000 to 2021, he was also a Tenured Professor of Public International Law at the Pontifícia Universidade Católica de Minas Gerais in Belo Horizonte.

 From 2003 to 2004 he worked as a Legal Advisor at the Juridical Department of the International Court of Justice (ICJ).

 In 2005, Brant founded the Brazilian International Law Center (CEDIN), a research center specialized in International law, Humanitarian law, International criminal law and International Security.
 CEDIN and its associates have held important international events such as Congresses and Seminars.
 Furthermore, the Center has coordinated several profound studies on specific areas of International Law.

 Brant also founded the Brazilian Yearbook of International Law, in 2006.
 He is the Chief editor of the periodical, which is published in several foreign languages and distributed to the largest and most relevant Universities and international academic centers.
 Its main goal is to establish in the country an annual publication engaged in the promotion and consolidation of the Latin-American view of International Law.

 In 2007 Brant worked at Université Caen Basse-Normandie, France, as a visiting professor.
 In 2009, also as a visiting professor at the Institut des Hautes Études Internationales, he taught at the Université Panthéon Assas Paris II, France.
 In the same year, we was a Visiting Fellow at the Lauterpacht Centre, Cambridge University, United Kingdom.
 The following year, at the XXXVII Course on International Law of the Organization of American States (OAS).
 Brant was also a visiting professor at Université Paris-Ouest Nanterre la Défense, in 2013.
 From 2016 to 2017, he worked as visiting professor at L’Institut d’Études Politiques d’Aix-en-Provence - SciencesPo Aix,France.

-In June 2014, Brant was officially indicated by the Brazilian Government to the application to the charge of judge at the International Criminal Court.
-The judges elected during the 13th session of the Assembly of States Parties to the Rome Statute of the International Criminal Court scheduled for 8 to 17 December 2014 in New York, will serve for nine years until 2024.
+In June 2014, Brant was one of the candidates nominated by the Brazilian Government for the position of judge at the International Criminal Court.
+Ultimately, he was not elected: however, fellow Brazilian Sylvia Steiner was elected.